About This Program

-The Master in Initial Teaching (MIT) program leads to state certification as an elementary (K-8) or secondary (5-12) teacher.
-Students graduate with a master’s degree in education along with the credentials needed to begin a career as a K-12 educator.
+Our Master in Initial Teaching program (MIT) leads to state certification as an elementary or secondary teacher.
+The program is intended for individuals who earned a bachelor’s degree in a field, other than education, the opportunity to pursue teaching.
+Students graduate with a master’s degree in education gaining them the skills to earn the credentials needed to begin a successful career as a K-12 educator.

 A Gonzaga educated teacher is expertly trained to meet students where they are, providing them the skills to truly become a life-long learner.

 - Program Length: Provides flexibility with the option to complete in either one or two years.

 - Cohort Model: Students work together to build support and collaborative relationships with their peers immediately and throughout the program.

 - In-Classroom Experience: Develop in-classroom skills through student teaching and supervised field experiences in local schools from the beginning of the program.